robpomeroy/BrightOS/docs/Testing.md

 # Add to ~/.bashrc (within WSL):
 echo 'export VAGRANT_WSL_ENABLE_WINDOWS_ACCESS="1"' >> ~/.bashrc

+# If 'vagrant' is not found in WSL, add the Windows Vagrant install path:
+echo 'export PATH="$PATH:/mnt/c/HashiCorp/Vagrant/bin"' >> ~/.bashrc

 # Apply changes:
 source ~/.bashrc

+# Verify WSL can see Windows Vagrant:
+vagrant --version
 ```

 This allows the Windows Vagrant executable to seamlessly access your repository